panva/node-oidc-provider/docs/keystores.md

 ```

 ## Signing Key Rotation
-Following action order is recommended when rotating signing certificates or integrity keys on a
+Following action order is recommended when rotating signing certificates keys on a
 distributed deployment with rolling reloads in place.

 1. push new keys at the very end of the "keys" array in your JWKS